antonioualex/Propositional/README.md

 #### *Files Included*<br>
  - **ClauseHorn**: Arraylist of Horn clauses symbols.<br>
  - **KB**( KnowledgeBase): Storage of Horn clauses into two ArrayLists.
  Here we store the suggestions of our knowledge base.
-Inside first ArrayList we store the symbols that were only in the knowledge base (**facts**) and inside the second Horn clause ArrayList we have the clauses that are excluded from the facts.<br>
+Inside the first ArrayList we store the symbols that were only in the knowledge base (**facts**) and inside the second Horn clause ArrayList we have the clauses that are excluded from the facts.<br>
  - **MainHorn** : Saves the current knowledge base and the set of symbols